SMRazaRizvi96/SemiAutonomous-RoboDog/README.md

 #### How to Run:

-    Go to the 'Master' branch and Clone the repository into the src folder of your ROS workspace
+    Go to the 'Master' branch and Clone the repository

+    Copy the 'exp_assignment2' folder into the src folder of your ROS workspace

+    Open the terminal and run 'catkin_make' inside your ROS workspace

     Open the Terminal and go to the 'Scripts' folder of this package